BigWigsMods/BigWigs_Countdown_HeroesOfTheStorm/README.md

 The language is initially set using your locale.
 You can change the language in the BigWigs options (`/bw`).
 The default countdown voice is set in "Sounds".
 You can also enable countdown per ability and change the voice for it in that ability's "Sounds" tab.

-Heroes 2.0 announcers:
+Hero announcers:

-- Warcraft: Alexstrasza, Anub'arak, Arthas, Brightwing, E.T.C., Falstad, Garrosh, Gazlowe, Illidan, Jaina, Kel'Thuzad, Li Li, Malfurion, Murky, Rehgar, Stitches
+- Warcraft: Alexstrasza, Anub'arak, Arthas, Brightwing, E.T.C., Falstad, Garrosh, Gazlowe, Illidan, Jaina, Kel'Thuzad, Li Li, Malfurion, Muradin, Murky, Rehgar, Stitches
 - StarCraft: Abathur, Alarak, Blaze, Sgt.
 Hammer, Tassadar, Tychus, Zeratul
-- Diablo: Sonya, Butcher (nonverbal), Valla, Diablo, Nazeebo
+- Diablo: Butcher (nonverbal), Diablo, Nazeebo, Sonya, Tyrael, Valla
 - Overwatch: D.Va, Genji, Hanzo, Junkrat

-And the (default) map announcers:
+- Nexus: Mecha Tyrael

+Map announcers:

 - Blackheart (Blackheart's Bay)
 - Queen Nightshade (Garden of Terror)